padthai-sketch/Project_Shoot-for-the-stars/Project_Proposal.md

     >> Top ten ROI by director vs Top ten gross by director

-# Research Questions to Answer
-### 1. I want to make a Sci-Fi film, who should I cast as the lead to get best ratings?
-### 2. What should the budget for my film be?
-### 3. What studio should I have produce my movie?

 # Dataset to be used
 > IMDB Dataset